telerik/report-server-docs/implementer-guide/setup/upgrade.md

 # Upgrading Report Server

-To upgrade an existing Report Server installation, you can run [Telerik Report Server Installer]({%slug installation%}).
+To upgrade an existing Report Server installation, you can run the [Telerik Report Server Installer]({%slug installation%}).
 Telerik Report Server installer replaces existing files in the selected installation folder.
-The installer will preserve existing Data storage and configuration files - _ReportServerAdmin.config_ and _ServiceAgent.config_.
+The installer will preserve existing data storage and configuration files - _ReportServerAdmin.config_ and _ServiceAgent.config_.
 The installer will not preserve any other config files such as _Web.config_ and _Telerik.ReportServer.ServiceAgent.exe.config_.
-It is recommended to perform a file backup before upgrading.
+Thus, it is recommended to perform a file backup before upgrading.

-On configuring the Report Server you can select to re-use the same Data Storage folder.
+On first launch of the Report Server you can select to re-use the same data storage folder from the previous installation.

-To remove Telerik Report Server entirely, you can manually clear the content of the folder.

 > The Report Server installer will not run if it detects an already installed Report Server of the same or greater version.